Creativity is a precious resource in any context, and it seems like some of the best results often come from a place where things are tough.

 "Rock bottom became the solid foundation on which I rebuilt my life"- JK Rowling.

-I am a writer: I write music, copy, lyrics, novels, blogs and articles.
-Hence why I believe myself to be a creative person, which comes with its amazing ups and frustrating downs.
-Often, inspiration needs to be spurred, and so I often turn to other successful writers to learn from them and their experiences, in order to focus and enlighten my own.
+However, sometimes inspiration needs to be spurred, and so I often turn to other successful writers to learn from them and their experiences, in order to focus and enlighten my own.

 The Trend Of Creativity